wjwillemse/nafigator/README.rst

 *This package is currently in a beta phase.*

-to nafigate [ **nav**-i-geyt ]
+to nafigate [ **naf**-i-geyt ]
 ------------------------------

 	*v.intr*, **nafigated**, **nafigating**

-	1. To convert one or more text documents to the NLP Annotation Format.
+	1. To process one of more text documents through a NLP pipeline and output results in the NLP Annotation Format.

 Features